 Lower the initial cost of flooring in new construction while providing durability appropriate for the facility type.

-Carpet must comply with requirements for performance, aesthetics, functional use and maintenance; refer to UFGS 09680 Carpet and ETL 07-4 Air Force Carpet Standard.
+Carpet must comply with requirements for performance, aesthetics, functional use and maintenance; refer to UFGS 09 68 00.
 Coordinate carpet selections and specifications with installation design standards.